QitaoZhao/ContextAware-PoseFormer/README.md

 3. We modify `generate_labels_h36m.py` from `generate_labels.py` provided by [H36M-Toolbox](https://github.com/CHUNYUWANG/H36M-Toolbox).
 Run `generate_labels_h36m.py` to generate labels (`h36m_train.pkl` and `h36m_validation.pkl`) for training and testing.
 It may take a while.

+4. **Pre-processed data**: please check [here](https://drive.google.com/drive/folders/1OYKWnu_5GPLRfceD3Psf4-JZkloBodKx) for the pre-processed labels if you don't want to generate them yourself, but note that you still need to download the images from the dataset following the first step.

-4. Your directory should look like this if you correctly follow the previous steps.
+5. Your directory should look like this if you correctly follow the previous steps.

 ```
 code_root/